MooersLab/MooersLab/README.md

 The **Talon Voice** software is designed to be used by non-coders.
 It can be configured with Talonscript files that have a simple syntax that is a subset of Python.
-You can do a lot of customization of Talon Voice using the Talonscript files and without writing any Python code.
+You can customize Talon Voice extensively using the Talonscript files without writing any Python code.

 Voice computing supports extending your productivity when you get tired of typing.
 Voice computing also supports issuing commands and dictating text while standing.